kyma-project/nats-manager/docs/user/troubleshooting/03-10-fix-pending-events.md

-# Published Events are Pending in the Stream
+# Published Events Are Pending in the Stream

 ## Symptom